mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 class PhoneNumberContactMethod extends ContactMethodBase ...
 ```

-But letting classes drive the design can be just as dangerous as letting a database drive the design--again, we're not really listening to the requirements.
+But letting classes drive the design can be just as dangerous as letting a database drive the design — again, we're not really listening to the requirements.

 * In our mental class hierarchy we have introduced an artificial base class, `ContactMethodBase`, that doesn't exist in the real world.
 This is a distortion of the domain.
 Try asking the domain expert what a `ContactMethodBase` is!
 * And similarly, an `EmailAddress` is a reusable primitive value, not specific to contact methods, so to use it in this particular context we have had to create a